 One of the reasons I gave for condemnation was ‘holding the discipline of the Army up to ridicule.’
 Certain scenes between an Officer and a Sergeant showing them arguing and even fighting over a girl was, to my mind an insult to the Army in Peace or War.
 It certainly could never happen in our Army, they why should a picture be shown that would create a wrong impression on the minds of those who were not permitted to serve?
 The memory of the days of war, the wonderful discipline, the unparalleled examples of devotion to duty, the great comradeship, the sacrifice, is too real and far too sacred for me to allow it to be treated lightly.

 The distributor appealed, and the appeal upheld the ban.
-The Casino Theatre in Halifax opposed the ban, and showed slides before other films advertising that What Price Glory? was banned, but only in Nova Scotia.
+The Casino Theatre in Halifax opposed the ban, and showed slides advertising that What Price Glory? was banned, but only in Nova Scotia.
 This did not always have the desired effect.
 One patron wrote the Evening Mail to thank God for the Nova Scotia Censors, and praise them for ensuring that “Nova Scotia is holding herself just a little higher than her sister provinces.”

 The Casino Theatre also arranged for a private showing in January of 1928, hoping publicity might overturn the ban.
 Following the showing, at least two local papers voiced support for the film, and the head of the Motion Picture Distributors Association of Canada wrote to Premier Rhodes to request the ban be overturned.
 The letter pointed out that while Colonel Bent may not have approved of the military portrayal in the film, the story concerned the US Military.
 “Applying British ideas and ideals to the story, there is something to be said against it, nevertheless the picture is frankly American and all other British Censor Boards have taken this view.”